agsb/jelly/README.md

 Jelly is a concept, a alternative computer with a diferent paradigm, not for performance but for design.

-Jelly uses two ideal tapes, first for code (aka ONE) and second for data (aka TWO), and any memory device could emulate a tape.
+Jelly uses two ideal tapes, first for code (aka ONE) and second for data (aka TWO).
+Any memory device could emulate a tape.

 PS: I know that it will be slow.